ayesc9000/Onyix/README.md

 **For everything else:**

-Make sure Docker Desktop is already running, if applicable.
-Open a terminal in the Onyix project file.
-Run the following command to begin building the image:
+Open a terminal in the Onyix project file, and run the following command to begin building the image:

 ```shell
 docker build